|

 into a pan; make a hole in the middle and pour in a pint of warm water,

-adding one teaspoonful of salt; with a spoon mix the meal and water gradually
+adding one teaspoon of salt; with a spoon mix the meal and water gradually

 into a soft dough; stir it very briskly for a quarter of an hour or more,